-The operating income for the ROW segment remained relatively flat in the year ended December 31, 2010 as compared to the year ended December 31, 2009.
-Increases are primarily attributable to the benefit from the relatively higher average market price of metals compared to the cost of the lower value inventory in 2010 as compared to 2009; primarily in Central America, Zambia, the Philippines and Oceania, as the Company was able to successfully transfer the increase in metal price to the customers.
-In addition, the Company benefited from penetration of more profitable product segments and concentrated on product lines carrying higher margins in Chile.
-Decreases are primarily attributable to the decline in operating profit in Venezuela as sales prices in 2010 returned to a more normal level as compared to the elevated sales prices in 2009 due to challenges faced with complex exchange regulations as well as a decrease in operating income out of Thailand due to the social unrest.
-In addition, operating income decreased \$31.9 million due to unfavorable foreign currency exchange rate changes.
+The operating income for the ROW segment was relatively flat.
+The Company generally benefited from the relatively higher average market price of metals compared to the cost of the lower value inventory in 2010 as compared to 2009; primarily in Central America, Zambia, the Philippines and Oceania, as the Company was able to successfully transfer the increase in metal price to the customers.
+Also, in Brazil and Chile, the Company benefited from penetration of more profitable product segments and concentrated on product lines carrying higher margins.
+This increase was offset by the decline in operating profit in Venezuela as sales prices in 2010 have returned to a more normal level as compared to the elevated sales prices in 2009 due to challenges faced with complex exchange regulations as well as a decrease in operating income out of Thailand due to the social unrest.
+In addition operating income decreased \$31.9 million due to unfavorable foreign currency exchange rate changes.